dimsav/laravel-translatable/readme.md

 // Filters countries by checking the translation against the given value Country::whereTranslation('name', 'Greece')->first();

-// Filters countries by checking the translation against the given value Country::whereTranslationLike('name', '%Gree%')->first();
+// Filters countries by checking the translation against the given string with wildcards Country::whereTranslationLike('name', '%Gree%')->first();
 ```